Cloodot

 Skills Overview

-Understand the skill system and architecture
+How the skill system and architecture work.

 Based on the official Skills documentation: Skills Overview - Cloodot